aaronhumphres/Escape-from-Wizard-Keep/README.md

 You win he game when player touches far end of screen.

-Will code walls to create rooms.
+Will have walls to create rooms.
+There will be a countdown timer of 2 minutes.
+Game will end when timer expires (Wizard has returned to his keep).

 ![image](https://user-images.githubusercontent.com/120183363/209357165-bb1fc653-3441-4296-acf0-6bb12a7a19f9.png)